2 Methods

 2.5.1 Class Metrics

-We use the accuracy, sensitivity, specificity, F1-score, kappa, balanced accuracy, and geometric mean, as class metrics to measure both training and test performance between different workflows.
+We use accuracy, sensitivity, specificity, F1-score, kappa, and balanced accuracy, as class metrics to measure both training and test performance between different workflows.
 Multiclass extensions of these metrics can be calculated except for F1-score, where we use macro-averaging to obtain an overall metric.
 Class-specific metrics are calculated by recoding classes into one-vs-all categories for each class.

 2.5.1.1 Accuracy